 Likewise the integration of disability access parking spaces should provide no opportunity for users of those spaces to find themselves navigating a cycle track as they exit or enter their vehicle, and every opportunity should be taken to reduce potential conflict generally between cyclists and pedestrians and cyclists and vehicles, with DMURS-compliant designs that respect the Hierarchy of the Street.

 It is clear from this proposal that, had the DMURS been rigidly adhered to, the NTA would not have ended up with this particular scheme and the deviations therein, which therefore constitute improper planning.
-Optimum road allocation is illustrated in detailed cross section drawings, and deviations from standards occur only in the provision of walking and cycling infrastructure, which runs contrary to the aforementioned hierarchy - for example, on Terenure Road East cars are the main priority.
+Optimum road allocation is illustrated in cross section drawings, and deviations from standards seem to occur only in the provision of walking or cycling infrastructure, which runs contrary to the aforementioned hierarchy - for example, in the village centre of Kimmage, the provision of formalised car parking has taken priority over even advisory cycle infrastructure, leaving a gap in the cycling network along a route that services several schools in the area.
+While the scheme increases the total cycling facilities from 2.8 km to 4 km, 2 km of this consists of retained existing advisory cycles lanes.